robinsrepository/javascript-canvas/README.md

 # My JavaScript Canvas Projects 🖼️

 ## Description
-A combination of eight projects I created using the JavaScript Canvas element to create dynamic visuals.
+A combination of eight projects I created using JavaScript and the canvas element to create dynamic visuals.
 Some projects showcase visual effects, animations and interactive features like hover effects and a keyboard-controlled piano.
 I am most proud of the fact that I drew the snowflakes all by myself!
 Of course I only drew one and then multiplied it.